Recipe: Homemade Marshmallows — With Flavor Options!

 Homemade vanilla marshmallow cubes

 Now, it probably goes without saying, but you can make the marshmallows any flavor or color you can dream of.
-I admit it, I’m a little boring.
-I love simple vanilla marshmallows cut into cubes that I can float in a mug of cocoa, or pop into my mouth.
-They really do make fantastic s’mores.
-But I also love, love, love peppermint and chocolate too.
-You can add just about anything you want — pumpkin or fruit purees, spices, and other extracts.
+You can add just about anything you want — vanilla, peppermint, chocolate, pumpkin or fruit purees, spices, and other extracts.
 Ground cinnamon is amazing, as you would expect.
 The sky’s the limit!
 And that also goes for cutting the marshmallows into fun shapes.

 How To Cut Homemade Marshmallows

-We often use small cookie cutters depending the season or if we are giving then as gifts.
-For basic cutting, I prefer to use a pizza cutter because it’s sharp, quick, and it doesn’t have to be cleaned off between cutting like knives do.
+You can use small cookie cutters depending the season or if you are giving then as gifts.
+For basic cutting, use a pizza cutter because it’s sharp, quick, and it doesn’t have to be cleaned off between cutting like knives do.

 vanilla marshmallow meringue

-Wouldn’t it be so fun to have jars or towers of homemade marshmallows for a Hot Chocolate Bar?!
+Wouldn’t it be so fun to have jars or towers of homemade marshmallows for a hot cocoa bar?!

 Homemade Marshmallos 3 Ways-2